435-590-9498

 H2G2 Eponym:

-Fenchurch, as a young lady, figured out how "the world could be made a good and happy place.
+As a young lady, Fenchurch figured out how "the world could be made a good and happy place.
 This time it was right, it would work!
 And no one would have to get nailed to anything."
-But seconds later, before she could share her epiphany, the Vogon's destroyed Earth, and of course her.
-Fenchurch never seems to let a little thing like non-existence slow her down.
-Later she teaches Arthur to fly "the knack lies in learning how to throw yourself at the ground and miss."
+But seconds later, before she could share her epiphany, the Vogons destroyed Earth, and of course her.
+Fenchurch never seems to let a little thing like non-existence slow her down though!
+Later she teaches Arthur to fly- "the knack lies in learning how to throw yourself at the ground and miss."
 The missing has to be accidental, not intentional, and facilitated by a sudden distraction, consequently few people fly.
-Schollars of Douglas Adams (yes, we such people exist) speculate that Fenchurch ebodies his concept of dreaming -- both the literal and figurative dreaming: desiring the Universe to be a better place, ability to fly, and the impossible return of lost love, as tortures us when we are trying to sleep.
-Certainly Fenchurch is the woman Aruthur perodically ends up with, when she's not unexpectedly and inconveniently disappearing.
+Scholars of Douglas Adams (yes, we such people exist) speculate that Fenchurch embodies his concept of dreaming -- both the literal and figurative dreaming: desiring the Universe to be a better place, the ability to fly, and the impossible return of lost love, as tortures us when we are trying to sleep.
+Certainly Fenchurch is the woman Arthur periodically ends up with, when she's not unexpectedly and inconveniently disappearing.

 Picture